 (Products with an asterisk (*) signify that you can use the code ORGANICALLYBECCA for a discount at checkout!)

-$28 • Acne or rosacea skin • Removes makeup
+$25 • All skin types except dry • Removes makeup

 Osmia Black Clay Facial Soap

-$24 • Normal, problem, combination skin • Great for perioral dermatitis • Removes makeup
+$24 • Normal, problem, combination skin • Great for perioral dermatitis • Removes light makeup

 Oil cleansing sounds weird to a lot of people because there is a common misconception that oil clogs pores.
 Not if you use the correct ones!
-After finally trying it myself, my skin loved it!
+After finally trying it myself, my skin loved it and it is my preferred method!
+Most oil-based cleansers require a cloth to remove, however, all of these options rinse away with water (yes, please).
 According to Wellness Mama:

-$14 • All skin types • Removes makeup
+$20 • All skin types • Removes heavy eye makeup

-You can also use oil-based serums to cleanse and remove makeup – check out this blog post for my favorites!
+To learn more, listen to this podcast episode about the benefits of oil cleansing.
+You can also use oil-based serums to cleanse and remove makeup – check out this blog post for my favorite oils!

 Gel + Cream: